reimannsarah/friend-invite/README.md

 - When user comes to the website, they will see an "Invite your friends" button.
 - When the user clicks the "Invite your friends" button, an "Invite friends" modal should pop up on screen.
-- When the modal pops up, the app should fetch and display a list of meeting buddies from the server to invite.
+- When the modal pops up, the app should fetch and display a list of invite candidates from the server to invite.
+(You can use included mock data at `src/inviteCandidates.js` to build components)
-- The user should be able to click on each meeting buddy to toggle their selection.
+- The user should be able to click on each invite candidate to toggle their selection.
 - Send invite button should default to be disabled and say "Send invites"
 - The send invite button label should enable and update the label with the number of people as you select items
   - If only one person is selected, the label should read "Send invite to 1 person"